kutne/refs/PythonForSQLite.md

 1. You can build a user interface with [Django](https://www.djangoproject.com/)

 But let's not get ahead of ourselves.
-First we need to set up Python and play around with it a bit.
+First we need to set up Python and play around with it a bit...

 ### 1. Getting Set Up
    - Follow these instructions to install [Python 3](https://realpython.com/installing-python/)
    - Choose and install a [text editor](https://realpython.com/python-ides-code-editors-guide/#general-editors-and-ides-with-python-support) to write and save your code in.
 (I use and recommend [Atom](https://atom.io/), which is free.)

+### 2. Practical Skills for Total Python Novices
+I cannot say enough good things about Al Sweigart's website [Automate the Boring Stuff](https://automatetheboringstuff.com/).
+While you can purchase the actual book, all of the lessons and related files are available 100% for free on his website.
+I return to this resource over and over again.

+#### Part 1: Python Programming Basics
+   - Python Basics
+   - Flow Control
+   - Functions
+   - List
+   - Dictionaries and Structuring Data (for some reason it tok me AGES to wrap my head around using dictionaries in Python, so if you're feeling a bit stumped skip this one for now)
+   - Manipulation Strings